-This must be supplied to the electoral officer within 55 days of the official declaration (estimated to be by 12 August 2020).
+This must be supplied to the electoral officer within 55 days of the official declaration (estimated to be by 16 August 2023).
 This can be supplied to the electoral officer within 76 days after the official declaration if a candidate is overseas when the successful candidates are declared elected.

-A copy of the form is included in this document and attached to all nomination papers and is available on request, by phoning the Electoral Office on 0800 922 822.
+A copy of the form is included in this handbook, attached to all nomination papers and is available on request, by phoning the Electoral Office on 0800 922 822.